gorkaerana/gorkaerana.github.io/README.md

 Hi!
-I'm Gorka Eraña.
-I'm a Basque fella that somehow (in hindsight happily) found its way to Copenhagen.
+I'm Gorka Eraña, a Basque fella that somehow (in hindsight happily) found its way to Copenhagen.

 Profesionally, after studying mathematics and statistics, I went into data science and for the last couple of years have walked across the tech stack into backend development and API design.